 Presently, the most distressed credits in National's portfolio are obligations issued by Puerto Rico.
-As described further herein, four of these credits, the Commonwealth's General Obligation Bonds, Public Building Authority ("PBA"), the Puerto Rico Highways and Transportation Authority ("PRHTA") and the Puerto Rico Electric Power Authority ("PREPA") are in bankruptcy-like processes under Title III of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA").
+As described further herein, two of these credits, the Puerto Rico Highways and Transportation Authority ("PRHTA") and the Puerto Rico Electric Power Authority ("PREPA") are in bankruptcy-like processes under Title III of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA").
 The Puerto Rico Sales Tax Financing Corporation ("COFINA") has exited the bankruptcy-like process and National's exposure to the credit has been reduced to zero.
+The Commonwealth of Puerto Rico and the Public Building Authority ("PBA") Title III cases have been confirmed by the Bankruptcy Court and are expected to exit their bankruptcy-like processes before the end of the first quarter of 2022.
 For additional information relating to the risks arising from National's Puerto Rico exposures, refer to the "Insured Portfolio Loss Related Risk Factors" section in Part I, Item 1A of this Form 10-K.